 A mesh leg wing pocket, for your nuts and stuff.
 Store your gear close to your center of gravity without having it affect the fit of your suit.

 The FUNK 2's hybrid leading edge construction features glideskin at the wrist, only.
 This highly flexible, durable, and wrinkle-free material adds some flexibility to the wrist portion of the leading edge.
 The profile is solid, and the flexible wrist makes pull-time more comfortable.

 All of our suits are built to the most exacting specifications, and tested for airtight symmetry in our production facility at multiple points along the construction process.
 The end result is the highest build quality that we have ever seen.

-Leading Edge Mylar: We offer two choices for wing surface Mylar reinforcement on your Squirrel Suit:
+We offer two choices for wing surface Mylar reinforcement:

-- Dimension Polyant Carbon-Graphite (black / clear).
+2. Dimension Polyant Carbon-Graphite (black / clear).
 The highest quality laminate on the market, with a carbon and graphite weave.
-It's black, and it's more rigid, but there is not a measurable performance difference over the Porcher mylar.
+It's black, and it's more rigid, but there is not a measureable performance difference over the Porcher mylar.